staeter/work-in-progress/dialogue.md

 This document is a first attempt at defining the requirements of an Inter Planetary Social Network.
 It analyzes the benefits and limitations of existing social networks to build toward an extensive list of requirements and features.

+## Index

+- Core Principles
+- Tensions
+- Success Metrics
+- Requirements and Justifications
+- Tooling

-## Guiding Principles
+## Core Principles

-These guiding principles are idealistic and unreachable but they serve as a north star.
-Every design requirement and every feature has to be justified and can be debated relative to these principles.
+These core principles are idealistic and unreachable but they serve as a north star.
+Every requirement and every feature has to be justified and can be debated relative to these principles.

 1. **Respectful**: Foster goodwill, empathy and constructive communication while celebrating diversity and ensuring inclusive participation.
 2. **Purposeful**: Encourage mindful and intentional technology use, prioritizing meaningful activities over passive consumption.